 The research design adopted for this study was descriptive research design.
 The descriptive survey was an attempt to collect data from members of a population in order to determine the current status of that population with respect to one or more variables.
 The population for the study was all social studies teachers in Sekondi-Takoradi Public Senior High Schools.
 The sample for the study was 100 social studies teachers.
 The census technique was used for 100 social studies teachers.
 The research instrument used was a questionnaire.
 The questionnaire was used to elicit information from social studies teachers in the selected Senior High Schools.
+The questionnaire was pre-tested in two Senior High schools in the Shama District.
 The reliability of the instrument was determined using Cronbach Alpha co-efficient.
 The data was analyzed with descriptive statistics (Mean, standard deviation, frequencies and percentages) and inferential statistics (independent sample t-test).